Completing a course in HTML and CSS (Web Fundamentals) Opens Many Career Paths

 One of the great things about studying HTML and CSS as a first coding language is the fact that it is partly design and partly coding.
 You can see which part you enjoy more and use that new knowledge to make course and degree decisions.

 Saint Paul College offers Server-Side Programming in the fall each year, and Client-Side Programming in the Spring.
 If you are interested in learning more about either of these classes, reach out to Darren.Pearson@saintpaul.edu.

 If you enjoyed the website design, there are many directions you can go.
 To be confident in HTML and CSS, first, you will need more projects to practice on and gain experience.
 In addition, to design websites you need rock solid Adobe Photoshop and Illustrator skills.

-Saint Paul College offers Web Design in the Fall of each year.
+Saint Paul College offers a course in Web Design.
 In the course you will get more experience making websites with Bootstrap and with WordPress (WordPress.org, not WordPress.com).
 The focus will be on learning to make websites rather than coding, although coding is an essential part of process of making a professional website.
-Contact me, Susan Metoxen,if you would like to learn more about the course.
+Contact me, Susan Metoxen, if you would like to learn more about the course.

 Saint Paul College also offers courses in Adobe Photoshop and Illustrator.